JuliaSNN/SpikingNeuralNetworks.jl/docs/src/populations.md

 \end{align}
 ```

-where the adaptations parameters are optional and set to zero by default.
+Where the adaptations parameters are optional and set to zero by default.

 ```@autodocs